tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 secret, as described in Section 3.3.2 of {{!RFC3711}}.

-Applications may receive data protected under a newly derived exporter secret before notification is delivered; therefore, they should be prepared to explicitly request new keying material if decryption using the previous exporter secret fails.
+Applications may receive data protected under a newly derived exporter secret before notification is delivered.
+In such cases, if decryption using the previous exporter secret fails or if the application protocol provides an explicit indication of new keying material (for example, through a key identifier or epoch field), the application should explicitly request the corresponding exporter-derived keying material.

-The existing exporter interface defined in {{Section 7.5 of TLS}} remains unchanged and continues to operate as specified for connections that do not use Extended Key Update.
+The existing exporter interface defined in {{Section 7.5 of TLS}} remains unchanged and continues to operate as specified.
+When Extended Key Update is used, this interface produces keying material for the currently active epoch.
+Implementations may also provide an additional exporter interface that accepts an explicit epoch parameter, allowing applications to request keying material for a specific epoch.

 #  Security Considerations